zenml-io/blog.zenml.io/_posts/2023-05-31-mlops-platform-sandbox.md

 ![Screenshots of the MLOps Platform Sandbox](/assets/posts/sandbox/sandbox-launch.png)

-We are excited to launch the MLOps Platform Sandbox, a one-click deployment platform for an ephemeral MLOps stack that enables you to run production-ready MLOps pipelines in a deployed cloud stack.
-The MLOps Platform Sandbox allows users to create a sandbox with ZenML, Kubeflow, MLflow, and Minio Bucket stack, and to run pre-built example pipelines.
+We are excited to launch the MLOps Platform Sandbox, a one-click deployment platform for an ephemeral MLOps stack that you can use to run production-ready MLOps pipelines in the cloud.
+The MLOps Platform Sandbox allows users to create a sandbox with a stack made up of ZenML, Kubeflow, MLflow, and Minio Bucket.
+The Sandbox comes with pre-built example pipelines that you can run and try out.
 It provides a seamless experience for users to experiment with these tools without worrying about infrastructure setup and management.

 ## Simplifying MLOps Platform Deployment